Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Building L2-Bench

-\textbf{Originality}: Tasks test application of pedagogical knowledge to new situations rather than relying on memory.

 We constrained tasks to single-turn conversations (task-response pairs) to enable simplicity in data creation and evaluation.
 Multi-turn alternatives involve difficult experimental setup (recruiting users; contrived scenarios of experts role-playing as users; or unvalidated synthetic users) as well as requiring both turn-level and conversation-level evaluations that increase complexity.
-We acknowledge this constraint trades off against real-world relevance (learning interactions are inherently multi-turn), and so this remains an area for future development.
+We acknowledge this constraint trades off against real-world relevance (learning interactions are inherently multi-turn), and we actively plan to expand into multi-turn dataset production.
+However, we note that many \textit{learning design} tasks are appropriately represented as single turn interaction (e.g. an instructor prompting an LLM for a quick introductory activity).
+And futhermore, beginning with the simplest possible form of interaction (adjacency pairs) provides a stable baseline, which not only aids iterative development but also project feasibility.

 The dataset comprises tasks distributed across the 12 competencies that span diverse teaching contexts (“task variables”): geographic regions (Far East, South-East Asia, Middle East, Latin America, Europe, Africa), learner profiles (ages from 4–6 to 26+, CEFR levels A1–C2, primary school to corporate training settings), and learning aims (academic, professional, exam preparation, travel, cultural).